-The Company has the following Committees of the Board of Directors: Audit Committee and Compensation/Incentive Committee.
-It does not have a nominating committee of the Board of Directors.
+The Company has the following Committees of the Board of Directors: Audit Committee, Nominating Committee and Compensation/Incentive Committee.

-The Audit Committee (a) recommends to the Board of Directors a firm of independent accountants to audit the Company and its consolidated subsidiaries, (b) reviews and reports to the Board of Directors on the Company's annual financial statements and the independent accountants' report on such financial statements and (c) meets with the Company's senior financial officers, internal auditors and independent accountants to review audit plans and work and other matters regarding the Company's accounting, financial reporting and internal control systems.
+The Audit Committee (a) recommends to the Board of Directors a firm of independent accountants to audit the Company and its consolidated subsidiaries, (b) reviews and reports to the Board of Directors on the Company's annual financial statements and the independent accountants' report on such financial statements, (c) meets with the Company's senior financial officers, internal auditors and independent accountants to review audit plans and work and other matters regarding the Company's accounting, financial reporting and internal control systems and (d) confers quarterly with senior management and the independent accountants to review quarterly financial results.
 The Audit Committee consists of Messrs.
-Erhart, Saunders and Grace.
-The Audit Committee met on two occasions during 1998.
+Erhart, Grace and Saunders.
+The Audit Committee met on two occasions during 2001 and conducted four quarterly reviews.